-Icelandic violinist Hrabba Atladottir studied in Berlin, Germany and worked as a freelance violinist in Berlin for five years, regularly playing with the Berlin Philharmonic Orchestra, Deutsche Oper, and Deutsche Symphonieorchester.
-Hrabba also participated in a world tour with the Icelandic pop artist Björk, and a Germany tour with violinist Nigel Kennedy.
-Hrabba has been based in Berkeley, California, since August of 2008, where she has been performing as a soloist and with various ensembles such as the Left Coast Chamber Ensemble, the Empyrean Ensemble, and the Berkeley Contemporary Chamber Players, to name a few.
+Icelandic violinist Hrabba Atladottir studied in Berlin, Germany, and worked there as a freelance violinist for five years, regularly playing with the Berliner Philharmoniker, Deutsche Oper, and Deutsche Symphonieorchester.
+Hrabba has also participated in a world tour with Icelandic pop artist Björk and a German tour with violinist Nigel Kennedy.
+Since August of 2008, Hrabba has been based in Berkeley, California, where she often performs as a soloist and with various ensembles such as the Left Coast Chamber Ensemble, Empyrean Ensemble, and Berkeley Contemporary Chamber Players, to name a few.
 She teaches violin at UC Berkeley.

 Eugene Chukhlov, violin

-Eugene Chukhlov has over 24 years of performance and teaching experience as a member of the Arlekin String Quartet.
-In addition to his quartet duties, Eugene is applauded regularly as a soloist and orchestral player throughout the Bay Area.
-He counts Milly Rosner, Joan Balter, and the late Colin Hampton as his great mentors.
-Eugene lives in El Sobrante with his Alexandra Marie and wife Edith.
-He is an avid gardener, mainly roses and grapes (no wine this year, though).
-He shares with his wife a passion for fishing California lakes and the South Pacific seas.
-They plan to retire in Kona, grow orchids, fish, paint with watercolors, and perhaps give a few violin lessons to the local kids.
+Violinist Eugene Chukhlov was born into a family of musicians.
+Two weeks after getting his masters from the Moscow Conservatory, he left for the US and made San Francisco his new home.
+Eugene has over 25 years of performance and teaching experience.
+He is a member of the Arlekin String Quartet and teaches at both the Crowden School and San Domenico Conservatory.
+Eugene is applauded regularly as a soloist and orchestral player throughout the Bay Area.
+He is one of the SFCO’s oldest members.
+Eugene lives in El Sobrante with his wife, their two children, and their three dogs.
+He is an avid gardener (mostly of roses, herbs, and fruit trees) and an accomplished home cook.
+Someday, Eugene and his family plan to retire in Kona, where he will grow orchids, fish, paint with watercolors, and perhaps give a few violin lessons to the local kids.

 Gillian Clements, violin

-Debra Fong, principal second violin, moved to the Bay Area in 2004 by way of Texas, Boston, Virginia, and Chicago.
-Debra is a lecturer at Stanford University, teaching both violin and chamber music, and she also maintains a private violin studio in Palo Alto.
-She holds two performance degrees with honors from the New England Conservatory of Music in Boston.
-During the summers, Debra performs as a first violinist of the Santa Fe Opera, and this past summer she was a guest artist of the Santa Fe Chamber Music Festival.
-An avid proponent of contemporary music, Debra has worked directly with composers such as Olivier Messiaen, Joan Tower, John Cage, Kaija Saariaho, and Bright Sheng.
-In her leisure time, she enjoys photography, reading modern fiction, practicing yoga, and seeking out excellent coffee.
-Debra is married to cellist Christopher Costanza, and they have an ebullient daughter, Isabella.
+Debra Fong moved to the Bay Area in 2004 by way of Texas, Boston, Virginia, and Chicago.
+Debra is on the music faculty at Stanford University as a Lecturer in Violin and Chamber Music, and she maintains a private violin studio in Palo Alto.
+She has also served on the violin faculty at The College of William and Mary, the Music Institute of Chicago, and New England Conservatory Preparatory School.
+Debra holds two performance degrees with honors from the New England Conservatory of Music in Boston.
+During the summers, Debra performs as a first violinist of The Santa Fe Opera, and she has been a featured guest artist of the Santa Fe Chamber Music Festival, Stanford University’s Pan-Asian Music Festival, Toronto Summer Music Festival, and Bay Chamber Concerts in Maine.
+An avid proponent of contemporary music, Debra has worked closely with composers such as Olivier Messiaen, Joan Tower, John Cage, Kaija Saariaho, and Bright Sheng.
+In her leisure time, she enjoys photography, word games, reading modern fiction, practicing yoga, and seeking out excellent coffee.
+Debra is married to cellist Christopher Costanza, and they have an ebullient violinist daughter, Isabella.